SURFnet/invite-server/README.md

 - Java 17
 - Maven 3

-First install Java 17 with a package manager and then export the correct the `JAVA_HOME`:
+First install Java 17 with a package manager and then export the correct the `JAVA_HOME`.
+For example on Mac OS:
 ```
 export JAVA_HOME=/Library/Java/JavaVirtualMachines/openjdk-17.jdk/Contents/Home/
 ```